georchestra/georchestra/doc/setup/openldap.md

 ## groupOfMembers objectClass

 Groups in georchestra are instances of groupOfMembers objects, which allows empty groups (contrary to groupOfNames).
-This objectClass comes from rfc2307bis and is not available by default in OpenLDAP, so we need to import its structure into the ```cn=config``` database.
+This objectClass comes from rfc2307bis and is not available by default in OpenLDAP, so we need to import its structure into the ```cn=config``` database using the file **georchestra-groupofmembers.ldif**.

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/georchestra/LDAP/YY.MM/georchestra-groupofmembers.ldif -O /tmp/groupofmembers.ldif